-- Point the camera so that ↓ is on the subject you want to focus on and press the ↓ button. - The camera will beep and ^r dia will appear when a subject is detected.
+- Point the camera so that + → is on the subject you want to focus on and press the ↓ button. - The camera will beep and n, n, n will appear when a subject is detected.
 The camera will continue to track the subject within a certain range even if the subject moves. - To cancel tracking, press the button again.

-- Press the shutter button halfway. display will change into a blue which will follow the subject while the camera continues to adjust the focus and exposure (Servo AF) (p.
-100). - Press the shutter button fully to shoot. - Even after shooting completes, n n will appear, and the camera will continue to track the subject.
+- Press the shutter button halfway. r - will change into a blue which will follow the subject while the camera continues to adjust the focus and exposure (Servo AF) (p.
+97). - Press the shutter button fully to shoot. - Even after shooting completes, a will appear, and the camera will continue to track the subject.

-- - Servo AF (p.
-100) is fixed to [On].

-- The camera may not be able to track the subject if the subject is too small, moves too quickly or if the contrast between the subject and the background is too low.

-- Not available in \$\$ or \$\$.
+- The camera will detect a subject even if you press the shutter button halfway without pressing the ◀ button.
+When shooting completes, will appear in the center of the screen. - [Servo AF] (p.
+97) is fixed to [On]. - The camera may not be able to track the subject if the subject is too small, moves too quickly or if the contrast between the subject and the background is too low. - Not available in 🖏 or 🔺.